juicero-chief-juice-officer/nycitibike_data_pipeline/README.md

 docker push us-central1-docker.pkg.dev/sbh-nycitibike-pipeline-main/sbh-nycitibike-pipeline-ar-vmrepo-usc1-p01/nycitibike-rides-docker:v0
 ```

 # Complete!
 At this point, the data pipeline should be functional.
 You should be able to manually trigger the flow from within Prefect ("Quick Run") and see data from the most recent month updated in Cloud Storage.

 # Next Steps
 The next step will be to trigger and run the analytics processes that turn the raw data into a usable analysis.
 That can easily be done within Prefect, but will be separated into a separate Project.

 # Notes/Alternatives
 Ultimately, the work that happens here is a very simple process that could be done in a variety of different ways.

-While the method developed here is, relatively, overwrought for such an application, doing so affords more opportunities to scale, layer in complexity, manage/implement across a team, reproduce, diagnose issues, etc., myriad more simple and more complex solutions abound.
+While the method developed here is, relatively, overwrought for such an application, doing so affords more opportunities to scale, layer in complexity, manage/implement across a team, reproduce, diagnose issues, etc..
+There are myriad more simple and more complex potential solutions.